barchart/push-notifications-public/packages/sdk-js/README.md

 ### Example Applications

-Example applications for this SDK can be accessed [here](./example).
+Example applications using this SDK can be found [here](./example).

 ### Package Managers